GSA/challenges-and-prizes/_all-challenges/1168-rethink-adult-ed-challenge.md

 challenge-manager-email: Carolyn.Lampila@ed.gov
 point-of-contact: hello@rethinkadulted.com
 description: >-
-  The Rethink Adult Ed Challenge (Challenge) is a $750,000 competition to advance pre-apprenticeships.
+  The Rethink Adult Ed Challenge (the Challenge) is a $750,000 competition to advance pre-apprenticeships.
 The Department invites eligible providers to design pre-apprenticeship programs that better prepare learners for apprenticeships and to succeed in their chosen professions.